maxh/ts_deplint/README.md

 # ts_deplint

-A tool to lint dependencies with TypeScript projects.
+A tool to lint dependencies within TypeScript projects.